Jalen Hurts: Personal life

-Hurts' parents are Pamela and Averion Hurts.
+Hurts's parents are Pamela and Averion Hurts.
 Hurts has two siblings: a younger sister, Kynnedy, and an older brother, Averion, named after their father.
-Jalen's brother, Averion, was the starting quarterback for Texas Southern University and is now a college football coach at the University of Alabama.
-As of Hurts' freshman year, one of his parents attended his football game every week, while the other attended Averion's game.
+Averion was the starting quarterback for Texas Southern University.
+As of Hurts's freshman year, one of his parents attended his football game every week, while the other attended Averion's game.
+On June 14, 2025, Hurts married Bryonna "Bry" Rivera Burrows, his college sweetheart.

-Hurts is a Christian.
-He has said, “I keep God at the center of everything.
+Hurts is a Baptist.
+He has said, "I keep God at the center of everything.
 I give Him all the praise, I lean on Him all the time.
-And I know that everything unfolds the way it’s supposed to.”
+And I know that everything unfolds the way it’s supposed to."

 On June 20, 2022, Hurts filed for a trademark for the phrase "HURTS SO GOOD."
 The trademark registry says that it will be used for a clothing line that includes "men's, women's and children's clothing, namely shirts, jackets, sweatshirts, pants, shorts, vests, gloves, socks, sweaters, underwear, skirts, hats and belts."
+As of November 2024, the application is still under review by the U.S. Patent and Trademark Office.

-Jalen Hurts is an advocate for women in sports and employs an all-female management team, including his social media, marketing, communications, and sports agent team members.
+Hurts is an advocate for women in sports and employs an all-female management team, including his social media, marketing, communications, and sports agent team members.
 In 2021, Hurts honored female empowerment and women in sports when participating in the NFL's "My Cause, My Cleats" initiative.
+In 2023, the management team reached out to the producers of Abbott Elementary to express Hurts interest in making an appearance as 'he was a big fan' and Hurts and his teammates, Jason Kelce and Brandon Graham had their cameos during the one-hour season three premiere of the show.

 In 2022, Hurts provided vocals on the Christmas album A Philly Special Christmas.

+In 2025, Hurts was selected to the Time 100, a list of the 100 most influential people in the world.

+Hurts is the godfather of teammate A. J. Brown's daughter.